openbudgeteer/openbudgeteer.github.io/docs/config.md

 !!! warning "Pre-release feature"

-    PostgreSQL support is currently only available in `pre-release` and planned to be released with Upddate `1.7`
+    PostgreSQL support is currently only available in `pre-release` and planned to be released with Update `1.7`

 | CONNECTION_PROVIDER | Database system                                      |
 |---------------------|------------------------------------------------------|